Home Ā» Home Ā» 13 Winter Activities for Gardeners

 Make Soy Candles

 Okay, totally not gardening related, unless you grow soy.
 But, hey I’m a gardener and I did it and it was fun!
 Candle making is a fun activity and an easy project when you can’t get outside.
-I posted this article in December and it has been very popular.
+I highlighted this article recently in an newsletter and it has been very popular.
 And, really you could add citronella oil and then you’ll have candles to keep the bugs away when your enjoying your favorite outdoor space this summer.

 I take all the guess work out of making candles and show you how to make a clean burning soy candle that can be made in small batches, or large ones.
 We make a bunch and give many away as gifts.